open/close all folders

 - Something About a Rose: Most of Takato's appearance will involve red, roses, or both.
 His first appearance as Puppeteer of Hell involves him handing out roses to people and "Rosenkreuz Mansion Murder Case" happens in a cross-shaped mansion surrounded by roses as the name implies.
 Yes, you can include him in Bishōnen category.

 - Street Performer: When he's not in the prison, he mostly tells stories for children which mimics what Kindaichi will face in that very case (it's because he's involved in it) or performs street magic shows also for children (he also did this during his high school life with wider range of audience).
-In both performances except during school life, he uses clown mask.
+In both performances except during school life, he uses clown mask in order to hide his appearance.

 - The Tragic Rose: His mother died from falling.
 She fell on a white rose stained in her blood to become bloody red.
 This is the reason why he uses red roses in his first appearance; to remind his target of his mother's death.